chandankavi/CorePractices/README.md

 Steps to run the dev. environment

-1.Build the solution with required .net core dependancies 2.Set EvolentContact as startup project
+1.Build the solution with required .net core dependancies(Resolve dependencies using nuget and assemblies) 2.Set EvolentContact as startup project
-3.Use Postman or Fidller to test the URI's
+3.Use Postman or Fidller to test the URIs
-4.You can also use unit tests to test the API with dummy json already created in EvolentContactTest project
+4.You can also use unit tests to test the API with dummy json already created in EvolentContactTest project (Please note, in Unit test projet->DBContextExtension.cs->#line23 - change the contacts.json file path to your project directory file path.